When culture, education and science meet the public

 Physics Masterclasses for high school students who come and perform measurements on real data from particle physics experiments at CERN

 An international competition of scientific experiment for high school students from all around the world organised by CERN.

 Each year, CERN takes part in Ethnopoly, a life-size scavenger hunt that invites primary school pupils to discover Meyrin’s wealth of cultural diversity

 Three days of workshops for kids and pupils aged 10 to 18, around scientific and technological kits.

 Exceptional visits of the CMS CERN underground detector in Cessy (France), open to local primary and secondary schools.

-"Job Shadowing" internships are possible at CERN for 15-18 year old students , if this forms an obligatory part of their school programme.
+"Job Shadowing" internships are possible at CERN for secondary students , if this forms an obligatory part of their school programme.